tmartinx/svauto/README.md

 ## 6- The Image Factory

-SVAuto uses Packaer with Ansible, to build O.S. images ready for a Cloud Environment.
+SVAuto uses Packer with Ansible, to build O.S. images ready for a Cloud Environment.

 It's supports the following O.S.
 Images formats: QCoW2, VMDK, OVA, VHD and RAW.